fetchai/docs/pages/guides/agents/getting-uagent-address.md

 - `Fetch network address`: This is the address providing the agent with the capabilities for interacting with the Fetch ledger, including registration in the Almanac contract.

+To retrieve the address of your agent, you can either use the print function and specify which of the above addresses you wish to print out, ot by calling the **Context** class and methods to retrieve related information.

-Let's now see how these addresses look like from different examples:
+**Let's now see how these ways of retrieving addresses look like!**

 ## Print μAgent address

-You can print the **uAgent address**, related to your μAgent, in the following way:
+You can print the **uAgent address** related to your μAgent in the following way:

 1. First of all, create a Python script and name it: `touch uagent-address.py`
-2. We then need to import the Agent class from the uagents library to create a μAgent, alice.
-Then, using the **print** function, we will print the related uAgent address.
+2. We then need to import the Agent class from the **uagents** library to create a μAgent, **alice**.
+Then, using the **print** function, we will print the related **uAgent address**.
 Importantly, remember that the **seed** parameter is used, when creating an agent, to set fixed addresses, otherwise a random address will be generated every time you run the agent.

 ```py copy filename="uagent-address.py"
 from uagents import Agent